 - Functionalities of the platforms.

-All options listed have other functionalities other than the crypto wallet, and we believe the list is diverse enough to suit the needs of different investors.
+All options listed have functionalities other than the crypto wallet, and we believe the list is diverse enough to suit the needs of different investors.
 Security plays an important role in the crypto market, and it is always important to choose a wallet with high safety standards to mitigate cyber risks.

 The bottom line